South Kingsville

 The suburb is shaped as a right-angled triangle, bounded by New Street in the west, Blackshaws Road in the south, with the Newport-Sunshine railway line as a hypotenuse.
 Neighbouring suburbs include Newport, Yarraville, Altona North and Spotswood.

 South Kingsville is approximately 10 minutes by car from Melbourne CBD via the West Gate Freeway and a 19-minute train journey using nearby Spotswood railway station.

 History

-Development in Spotswood and South Kingsville began around the mid 1800s.
+Development in Spotswood and South Kingsville began around the mid-1800s.
 In the 1840s, John Stewart Spotswood purchased 119 acres and began a dairy farm.
 The area of South Kingsville was originally called the Birmingham Estate and was subdivided in the 1880s, although it did not fully develop until after World War II; Kingsville South Post Office opening on 2 February 1948 (closing in 1978).
 This area had been re-zoned multiple times, being initially part of the Shire of Wyndham, later renamed Werribee, then from 1941 part of the City of Footscray, and finally, from 1994, part of Hobsons Bay.

+South Kingsville was also the location of Westgate Health Co-op, which was Australia's first-ever community medical co-operative (with a clinic still remaining in neighbouring Newport).